Deta-Org/deta-liquidator/README.md

   -e ETHEREUM_NODE_URL=https://eth-mainnet.alchemyapi.io/v2/YOUR_ALCHEMY_KEY \
   -e SOLO_LIQUIDATIONS_ENABLED=true \
   -e SOLO_EXPIRATIONS_ENABLED=false \
-  dydxprotocol/liquidator
+  detaprotocol/liquidator
 ```

 ## Overview

-This service will automatically liquidate undercollateralized and/or expired accounts on dYdX.
+This service will automatically liquidate undercollateralized and/or expired accounts on deta.

 This bot works for Solo (Margin-Trading) accounts.
 Use the envvars `SOLO_LIQUIDATIONS_ENABLED`, `SOLO_EXPIRATIONS_ENABLED` to control what kind of liquidations to perform.

-**Liquidations on dYdX happen internally between Accounts, so you will need an already-funded dYdX Account to use this liquidator bot.
-If you use the default of `SOLO_ACCOUNT_NUMBER=0`, you can fund your dYdX Margin (Solo) Account on [margin.dydx.exchange](https://margin.dydx.exchange).**
+**Liquidations on deta happen internally between Accounts, so you will need an already-funded deta Account to use this liquidator bot.
+If you use the default of `SOLO_ACCOUNT_NUMBER=0`, you can fund your deta Margin (Solo) Account on [margin.deta.exchange](https://margin.deta.exchange).**

-Successfully liquidating Accounts will modify your dYdX Account balances.
-You can liquidate assets you do not have in your Account provided you have another asset as collateral, which will just cause your dYdX Account Balance to go negative in that asset.
+Successfully liquidating Accounts will modify your deta Account balances.
+You can liquidate assets you do not have in your Account provided you have another asset as collateral, which will just cause your deta Account Balance to go negative in that asset.

 ### Solo Liquidations
 Liquidations on Solo reward a 5% spread on top of the current oracle prices for the assets being liquidated and used as collateral.
 Example: